sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ### 3.1.2 Event Consumer
 The event consumer runs from sonic-eventd container.

-Event consumer subscribes to the EVENTPUBSUB table and gets notified whenever there is a new record.
-On bootup, event consumer reads from this table.
+On bootup, event consumer reads from EVENTPUBSUB table.
-Event consumer reads a record from this table and deletes records.
-So this table contains records that are published by application and waiting to be received by event consumer.
+This table contains records that are published by application and waiting to be received by event consumer.
+Whenever there is a new record, Event consumer reads the record, processess and deletes it.

 On reading the field value tuple, using the event-id in the record, event consumer fetches static information from *static_event_map*.
 As mentioned above, static information contains severity, static message part and event enable/disable flag.